All Mr. Trash Wheel needs to operate is sun and moving water.

 — Mr. Trash Wheel (@MrTrashWheel) April 14, 2017

 — Mr. Trash Wheel (@MrTrashWheel) March 25, 2017

 His fans hope people in other riverside cities will consider getting a Mr. Trash Wheel of their own.

-Next, read about how giraffes are on their way to “silent extinction” due to American trophy hunting.
+After learning about Mr. Trash Wheel, read about how giraffes are on their way to “silent extinction” due to American trophy hunting.
 Then, check out our story on beer-powered cars and the future of energy.